naitmit/Hydrostatic2019/README.md

 ## Scripts outside of directories

 These are the main scripts, usually all run on NICOGWS2015.
 1. `simulation.py` is the Python script for the actual simulation.
-It outputs the data in the form of HDF5 files in 'snapshots' folder
+It outputs the data in the form of HDF5 files in ./snapshots folder
 2. `merge.py` merges HDF5 files into one global dataset.
 This is provided by the Dedalus library
 3. `plot_2d_series.py` is the routine for plotting the HDF5 files based off https://bitbucket.org/dedalus-project/dedalus/src/tip/examples/ivp/3d_rayleigh_benard/plot_slices.py?at=default
 ,calling upon plot_test.py for plotting tools.
-The figures are created in a 'frames' folder
+The figures are created in a ./frames folder
 4. `plot_test.py` is an edited version of the plotting tools provided by https://bitbucket.org/dedalus-project/dedalus/src/tip/dedalus/extras/plot_tools.py?at=default .
 This allows us to be more specific with how we want to plot our snapshots.
 5. `run.sh` runs the simulation and plots the resultant files